Gnyasha/starting-code/README.md

 ## ReadMe File for Lab 5

 # Web Application Development (WAD621S) Styling Lab - Lab 05

 ## Overview

 This is a hands-on styling lab where you'll write CSS to style various UI components from scratch.
 The HTML structure is provided, but you need to implement all the styling yourself.
+## Challenges Faced

+1. Understanding the Javascript code.
+2. Layout Issues
+3. Styling issues - Adding new themes too was a challenge
+4. The buttons were not working for exanding and navigating to sections

 ## Learning Objectives

 By completing this lab, you will: